***Updated on January 19, 2018***

-Can I apply for DACA for the first time within the next six months?
+Can I apply for DACA for the first time ever now?

 I provided the U.S. Citizenship and Immigration Services with my address when I applied for DACA.
 How likely is it that ICE agents are going to come to my home?

-This is a hard question to answer.
-While the President has indicated that individuals who had DACA will not be a priority for deportation, his general emphasis on deportations should be taken seriously.
-For as long as you live at an address known by the immigration agents, you are at risk.
+While the President has indicated that individuals who had DACA will not be a priority for deportation, he has in fact deported DACA recipients and his general emphasis on deportations should be taken seriously.
+For as long as you live at an address known by the immigration agents, you may be at risk.

 What do I do if immigration agents or officers come to my home?